lpapailiou/neuralnetwork/README.md

     # the mutation rate is the percentage of the mutated components of the neural network matrices.
     # must have a value between 0.0 and 1.0
     genetic_mutation_rate=0.5

+    # the descent of the mutation rate between iterations.
+    # available values: none|sgd
+    mutation_rate_descent=sgd

+    # the mutation rate decay as momentum.
+    # if mutation_rate_descent is set to 'none', this value will have no effect.
+    # must have a value between 0.0 and 1.0.
+    mutation_decay_momentum=0.01